Motivated forgetting: Directed forgetting

 Suppression encompasses the term directed forgetting, also known as intentional forgetting.
 This term refers to forgetting which is initiated by a conscious goal to forget.
 Intentional forgetting is important at the individual level: suppressing an unpleasant memory of a trauma or a loss that is particularly painful.

 The directed forgetting paradigm is a psychological term meaning that information can be forgotten upon instruction.
 There are two methods of the directed forgetting paradigm: item method and list method.
-In both methods, the participants are instructed to forget some items, the to-be-forgotten items and the to-be-remembered items.
+In both methods, the participants are instructed to forget some items, the to-be-forgotten items and remember some items, the to-be-remembered items.
+The directed forgetting paradigm was originally conceived by Robert Bjork.
+The Bjork Learning and Forgetting Lab and members of the Cogfog group performed much important research using the paradigm in subsequent years.

 In the item method of directed forgetting, participants are presented with a series of random to-be-remembered and to-be-forgotten items.
 After each item an instruction is given to the participant to either remember it, or forget it.
 After the study phase, when participants are told to remember or to forget subsets of the items, the participants are given a test of all the words presented.
 The participants were unaware that they would be tested on the to-be-forgotten items.
 The recall for the to-be-forgotten words are often significantly impaired compared to the to-be-remembered words.
 The directed forgetting effect has also been demonstrated on recognition tests.
 For this reason researchers believe that the item method affects episodic encoding.